Toucaan/toucaan.docs/docs/environment.md

 # Environment Variables

-Sprinkling css into an application is a lot like configuring the **Environment Variables** of your app to render correctly on the client side.
-Setting up the environment on the client side is also about understanding the context of fronted design that one must accept while filling the viewport with their app.
+Sprinkling css into an application is like setting **Environment Variables** on the client side for your app to render correctly.
+To do so, one must understand the context of the viewport and the underlying capabilities of the device to get to the best frontend experience.

-Toucaan makes it easy to configure and deliver a _fully realized_ browser client environment with appropriate settings for your app from one place.
+Toucaan makes it easy to configure and deliver a _fully realized_ browser client environment with appropriate settings for your app.
+It separates the available stylistic choices according to the (industrial) category of the device using a [css router](./core-concepts/router.md), and allows you to manage the desired experience from one place.

 ### Vendor Normalization

-The first soft layer of setting up environment variables for your application is handling vendor inconsistencies up and close.
+The first soft layer of setting up environment variables for your application is handling the vendor inconsistencies up and close.

-Traditionally, applications have required injecting a fairly heavy reset, reboot, or normalize css file before other application styles could be included.
+Traditionally, applications have required injecting a fairly stable reset, reboot, or normalize css before any other application styles could be included.

 Toucaan **does not use this** strategy.

-Toucaan uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.
+It uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.

 :::info Why no Normalize?
-A to-do app will likely not require the block of normalization code meant for the `video` tag, for example.
-One could shed unused css programmatically at the build stage, but such a set up often leads to dead code within the project.
+To follow the HTML vocabulary of your app.
+A to-do app, for example, will likely not require the block of normalization code meant for a `video` tag.
+Alternatively, one could shed unused css programmatically at the build stage, but such a set up would often lead to a lot of dead code within the project.
+Toucaan forces you to make this careful choice early on.
 :::